 Musk says cell supply shortage makes it difficult to scale up Tesla Semi production

-Tesla Inc Chief Executive Officer Elon Musk tweeted on Tuesday that a cell supply shortage is making it difficult to scale up production of its long-delayed Tesla Semi commercial truck.
+Tesla Inc Chief Executive Officer Elon Musk said in a tweet on Tuesday the near-term cell supply shortage makes it difficult to scale the production of Tesla Semi commercial truck.

 "Demand is no problem, but near-term cell supply makes it hard to scale Semi.
 This limitation will be less onerous next year," the billionaire entrepreneur said https://twitter.com/elonmusk/status/1376843024303583236.